arran4/lookup/README.md

 # lookup

 This is a "simple" lookup library I wrote for go..
 It's designed to bring some of the dynamicness you can get with lookup solutions like Jsonpath and Jsonata to structures inside go.
+Inspired by Jackson's .Path()

 It works by trying to "find" the next component you have requested.
 It will dynamically create arrays as necessary.